carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 sns.heatmap(confusion_df, annot=True)
 ```

-- the `annot=True` parameter here will put the numbers from the confusion matrix in the heatmap
+- The `annot=True` parameter here will put the numbers from the confusion matrix in the heatmap.
-- the `fmt=3g` will display the values with 3 significant digits
+- The `fmt=3g` will display the values with three significant digits.

 ![](fig/05_pred_v_true_confusion_matrix.png){alt='Confusion matrix of model predictions where the color scale goes from black to light to represent values from 0 to the total number of test observations in our test set of 1000.
 The diagonal has much lighter colors indicating our model is predicting well but a few non-diagonal cells also have a ligher color to show where the model is making prediction errors.'}